 May 18, 2016

-Common Application Mistakes and How to Avoid Them
+Common AIC Application Mistakes and How to Avoid Them

-Artists in the Classroom grant deadline is fast approaching!
-When ArtStarts receives your grant application the first thing we do is check to make sure it's eligible.
+When ArtStarts receives your grant application for the Artists in the Classroom grant, the first thing we do is check to make sure it's eligible.
 Applications that are ineligible will NOT be considered for funding.
 We always let the applicant know when there is a mistake, but there are some easy things you can do before you submit to save everyone time and ensure your application makes it to the jury.

 - Attach the Artist CV: AIC projects must engage BC-based professional artists, preferably local to your community.
 If the artists you are working with are listed in the Artists in the Classroom Directory (AICD), they have already been screened and you don't need to do anything further.
 For artists who are not on the AICD, you must attach their CV when you submit the grant application.
 Make sure both are in the same email.
 AND have a look over the CV to make sure they meet the definition of professional artist.